huerfAna/jquery-pagination/README.md

         pag_nav_end: 2,

         // First page to be shown.
+The pages are zero-based.
         start_page: 0,

         // Number of items on a single page.